Esselen

 Historically, they were one of the smallest Native American populations in California.
-Various experts estimate there were from 500-1,285 individuals living in the steep, rocky region at the time of the arrival of the Spanish.
-Due to their proximity to three Spanish missions, they were likely one of the first whose culture was virtually eliminated as a result of European contact and domination.
-The people were believed to have been exterminated but some tribal members avoided the mission life and emerged from the forest to work in nearby ranches in the early and late 1800s.
+Various experts estimate there were from 500 to 1,285 individuals living in the steep, rocky region at the time of the invasion of the Spanish.
+Due to their proximity to three Spanish missions, they were likely one of the first whose culture was virtually eliminated as a result of European invasion and incursion.
+The people were believed to have been exterminated but some tribal members avoided the invaders, preserving their culture, and emerged from the forest to work in nearby ranches in the early and late 1800s.
 Descendants of the Esselen are currently scattered, but many still live in the Monterey Peninsula area and nearby regions.

 Origins

 Archaeological and linguistic evidence indicates that the original people's territory once extended much farther north, into the San Francisco Bay Area, until they were displaced by the entrance of Ohlone people.
 Based on linguistic evidence, Richard Levy places the displacement at around AD 500.
 Breschini and Haversat place the entry of Ohlone speakers into the Monterey area prior to 200 B.C. based on multiple lines of evidence.
 Carbon dating of excavated sites places the Esselen in the Big Sur since circa 2630 BCE.
 Recently, however, researchers have obtained a radiocarbon date from coastal Esselen territory in the Big Sur River drainage dated prior to 6,500 years ago (archeological site CA-MNT-88).